garrettsutula/aws-solutions-architect-associate-notes/notes/elb.md

 # Elastic Load Balancer (ELB)
 [ELB FAQ](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html)

-Never have a pre-defined IPv4 addrress, you resolve to them with a DNS name.

 You need at least two public subnets to create a internet-facing load balancer.

 `504 - Gateway Timeout` means the application behind the load balancer is not responding within the timeout period.